Frank Harris: Return to Europe

 Harris was not cut out to be a lawyer and soon decided to turn his attention to literature.
 He moved to England in 1882, later traveling to various cities in Germany, Austria, France, and Greece on his literary quest.
 He worked briefly as an American newspaper correspondent before settling down in England to seriously pursue the vocation of journalism.

-Harris first came to general notice as the editor of a series of London papers including the Evening News, the Fortnightly Review and the Saturday Review, the last-named being the high point of his journalistic career, with H. G. Wells and George Bernard Shaw as regular contributors.
+Harris first came to general notice as the editor of a series of London publications, including the Evening News, the Fortnightly Review and the Saturday Review, the last-named being the high point of his journalistic career, with H. G. Wells and George Bernard Shaw as regular contributors.

 From 1908 to 1914 Harris concentrated on working as a novelist, authoring a series of popular books such as The Bomb, The Man Shakespeare, and The Yellow Ticket and Other Stories.
 With the advent of World War I in the summer of 1914, Harris decided to return to the United States.

 From 1916 to 1922 he edited the U.S. edition of Pearson's Magazine, a popular monthly which combined short story fiction with socialist-tinted features on contemporary news topics.
 One issue of the publication was banned from the mails by Postmaster General Albert S. Burleson during the period of American participation in the Great War.
-Despite this Harris managed to navigate the delicate situation which faced the left wing press and to keep the Pearson's functioning and solvent during the war years.
+Despite this Harris managed to navigate the delicate situation which faced the left-wing press and to keep Pearson's Magazine functioning and solvent during the war years.

 Harris became an American citizen in April 1921.
 In 1922 he travelled to Berlin to publish his best-known work, his autobiography My Life and Loves (published in four volumes, 1922–1927).
 It is notorious for its graphic descriptions of Harris' purported sexual encounters and for its exaggeration of the scope of his adventures and his role in history.
 Years later, Time magazine reflected in its 21 March 1960 issue "Had he not been a thundering liar, Frank Harris would have been a great autobiographer ... he had the crippling disqualification that he told the truth, as Max Beerbohm remarked, only 'when his invention flagged'."
+Among the many aspects of Harris' life not treated in the autobiography is his first marriage (to Adams).
 A fifth volume, supposedly taken from his notes but of doubtful provenance, was published in 1954, long after his death.

 Harris also wrote short stories and novels, two books on Shakespeare, a series of biographical sketches in five volumes under the title Contemporary Portraits and biographies of his friends Oscar Wilde and George Bernard Shaw.
-His attempts at playwriting were less successful: only Mr. and Mrs. Daventry (1900) (which was based on an idea by Oscar Wilde) was produced on the stage.
+His attempts at playwriting were less successful: only Mr. and Mrs. Daventry (1900) (which may have been based on an idea by Oscar Wilde) was produced on the stage.